runmosta/Python/README.md

 # Python
-This is a Hello World Test.
+This is a education python coding.

+First attemt to use vccode python git.

-This is a test in the Development branch
+This should be the developement branch